GovTechSG/purple-a11y/README.md

 CLI mode is designed to be run in continuous integration (CI) environment.
  Run `node cli.js` for a set of command-line parameters available.
- **Please note CLI mode is only supported on Mac/Linux at this moment.**

 ```shell
 Usage: node cli.js -c <crawler> -d <device> -w <view